 As some of you may know, I recently joined the Board of Directors of GIVEWATTS, a global nonprofit providing clean, free light to schools and clinics in the developing world.
-Following is a guest blog post I wrote on the GIVEWATTS website, the full post of which can be found here.
+Following is a guest blog post I wrote on the GIVEWATTS website:

 This is a truly worthy cause and I hope that you will join me in giving watts where they are needed.